 All applications for SALT leadership positions must be submitted Tuesday March 10th at 5PM.
 Please submit your resume and cover letter to [email protected] indicating why you are interesting in becoming a SALT Leader.

 Not sure if you can commit a year?
-We will also be searching for Program Coordinators who will help plan and coordinate events under the Campus H.E.L.P initiative.
+We will also be searching for Program Coordinators who will help plan and coordinate events under the Campus Social Justic initiatives.
 Applications for these roles will be available late April/early May.
 Coordinators serve approximatley 10 hours a month or as their event/program requires.
 The Program Coordinator role is a non-paid position.
-You can also visit the site Get Connected to read more about the Program Coordinator opportunties clicking on "Needs".
+You can also visit the site Get Connected to read more about SALT Program Coordinator opportunties clicking on "Needs".
 The "Need" is titled SALT Social Justice Program Coordinators.